hernanponcedeleon/Dat3M/README.md

 Author and Contact
 ======
-Dat3M is developed and maintained by Hernán Ponce de León.
-Please feel free to [contact me]( mailto:ponce@fortiss.org) in case of questions or to send feedback.
+Dat3M is developed and maintained by [Hernán Ponce de León](mailto:ponce@fortiss.org) and [Florian Furbach](mailto:f.furbach@tu-braunschweig.de).
+Please feel free to us in case of questions or to send feedback.